 # rpm -ivh http://repo.zabbix.com/zabbix/3.4/rhel/5/x86_64/zabbix-release-3.4-1.noarch.rpm

-To install Zabbix server (available for RHEL 7, deprecated on RHEL 6) with MySQL support:
+To install Zabbix server (available only for RHEL 7) with MySQL support:

 # yum install zabbix-server-mysql